niooii/osu/stuff/stuff.md

 while another will spin clockwise and far away from the center.
 It makes sense that the RNN is incapable of learning a _single_ way to spin.

-Instead of an RNN, which is (effectively) averaging out the replay data we give it, let's try a generative adversarial network (GAN).
+Instead of an RNN, which learns deterministic mappings (generating average behavior across all training examples), let's try a generative adversarial network (GAN).

 ## The GAN
 A GAN is very well suited for this problem.
 We introduce two models, and pit them against each other: